YOUR COMPANY IS LOOKING FOR WORKING CAPITAL FINANCE SOLUTIONS!

 HIGHER SALES = HIGHER LEVELS OF RECEIVABLES AND INVENTORY!

-THE BANK DEBT TO EQUITY RATIO
+THE BANK DEBT-TO-EQUITY RATIO

 SOURCES OF CANADIAN BUSINESS FINANCING